CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

 **Azure Bastion** is a fully managed service provided by Microsoft Azure that enables secure and seamless Remote Desktop Protocol (RDP) and Secure Shell (SSH) access to virtual machines (VMs) within a virtual network (VNet) without the need for a public IP address or a virtual private network (VPN) connection.

-This exercise includes the below tasks:
+## Lab Objectives

+You will be able to complete the following tasks:

-  - Network Health
+  - Task 1: Network Health
-  - Network Topology
+  - Task 2: Network Topology
-  - Secure Access via Bastion Host
+  - Task 3: Secure Access via Bastion Host
-  - Prepare the Network Watcher monitoring environment and NSG Flow
+  - Task 4: Prepare the Network Watcher monitoring environment and NSG Flow

-## **Task 1: Network Health**
+## Task 1: Network Health

 In this task, you'll explore Azure monitor and examine the resource health of various deployed resources.